shienkoh/mygeneboleh/README.md

 ## Getting started
 We first start an AWS Ubuntu instance on the [Research Gateway Portal](https://research.rlcatalyst.com/catalog/GenomicsProject13/6316e36f623db700a93756aa)
+> Please choose a size that is at least large

 Once the instance has been created, we will search for the InstanceDNSName which can be found under the 'Outputs' tab
 ![alt text](https://github.com/shienkoh/mygeneboleh/blob/main/images/rg_home.png)